thejsway/thejsway/manuscript/intro04.md

 This book is divided into three main parts.
 The first one teaches the basics of programming with JavaScript.
 The second one explains how to use JavaScript to create interactive web pages.
 The third one deals with more advanced concepts of the language.
 Each part depends on the previous ones, but there's no other prerequisite to reading.

-Each chapter is associated with a series of exercises in which you'll have to apply the chapter concepts.
+Additionally, each chapter is associated with a series of exercises, sold separatly, in which you'll have to apply the chapter concepts.
 These exercises are as simple and to the point as possible.
-Searching them is **absolutely essential**: real learning comes with practicing, not just reading.
+Since real learning comes with practicing, not just reading, searching these exercises might greatly improve the outcome you'll get as a learner.

-TODO Add exercises URL

-W> Resist the urge to look at the exercises solutions too quickly!

 ## What you'll need